BoboTiG/dusk-monitor/README.md

 > If you test, you're a coward.

-> Si tu testes, t'es un lâche.
+> Si tu testes, t’es un lâche.